eza-community/eza/man/eza_colors-explanation.5.md

 Set `EZA_CONFIG_DIR` to specify which directory you would like eza to look for your `theme.yml` file, otherwise eza will look for `$XDG_CONFIG_HOME/eza/theme.yml`.

+When no `theme.yml` is found, eza uses a **built-in default theme** compiled into the binary (see `src/theme/default_theme.rs` in the source tree).
+There is no separate default `theme.yml` on disk;
+use `docs/theme.yml` in the repository as a starting point for your own file.

 These are the available options: